 Introduction: Having an aerobic workout can give many benefits to your health.
 Mainly, aerobics or cardio exercises are known for being good for your heart or cardiorespiratory system.
 But it is hard to get started on a program.
 Luckily, thanks to ACSM recommendation, creating the program might be easier.

-What is Aerobics?: Aerobics are activities that improve your cardiorespiratory system.
+Aerobics are activities that improve your cardiorespiratory system.
 It mainly involves incorporating large muscle groups.
 Regardless of what activity you are doing, it has to be on a regular basis and continuous in nature.
 Running, walking, or swimming is good examples of exercises that target your cardiorespiratory system.
 Endurance is mainly the goal for most adults while some people who want to go deep want to improve speed and stamina.
 Exercise increases heart rate and respiration in order to feel the increase of endurance, speed, or stamina.

-Benefits: There are so many benefits when it comes to regular exercise or physical activity.
+There are so many benefits when it comes to regular exercise or physical activity.
 Here are some of the benefits you can get from regular exercise.

 -Decrease anxiety and depression